glinraen/todo-mean/README.md

 # Todo App

-#### This is a clean and simple styled Todo app with tests.
+#### This is a clean and simply styled Todo app with tests.
 I built it for practice with Express and Node.

 ### Technologies